 6.1 Potential common requirements for management of NPN

-REQ-NPN-CON-01 The 3GPP management system shall have the capability monitoring the performance metrics related to an NPN.
+REQ-NPN-CON-01 The 3GPP management system shall have the capability to monitor the performance metrics related to an NPN.

-REQ-NPN-CON-02 The 3GPP management system shall have the capability providing KPIs related to an NPN to authorized NPN service provider or NPN service consumer.
+REQ-NPN-CON-02 The 3GPP management system shall have the capability to provide KPIs related to an NPN to authorized NPN service provider or NPN service consumer.

-REQ-NPN-CON-03 The 3GPP management system shall have the capability receiving SLA from authorized NPN service consumer and then translating the SLA into network resources related requirements.
+REQ-NPN-CON-03 The 3GPP management system shall have the capability to receive SLA from authorized NPN service consumer and then translating the SLA into network resources related requirements.

-REQ-NPN-CON-04 The 3GPP management system shall have the capability evaluating SLS fulfilment related to an NPN.
+REQ-NPN-CON-04 The 3GPP management system shall have the capability to evaluate SLS fulfilment related to an NPN.

-REQ-NPN-CON-05 The 3GPP management system shall have the capability managing an NPN that provide coverage within a specific geographic area.
+REQ-NPN-CON-05 The 3GPP management system shall have the capability to manage an NPN that provide coverage within a specific geographic area.